Duke Williams (wide receiver)

-High school career
+Early life

 Williams attended East St. John High School in Reserve, Louisiana, where he played high school football.
 As a senior, he had 1,495 receiving yards and 25 touchdowns.

 College career

 Williams attended Mississippi Gulf Coast Community College from 2012 to 2013.
 In two years, he had 118 receptions for 2,028 yards and 26 touchdowns.

 Considered a five-star recruit by Rivals.com, Williams was listed as the No. 1 junior college prospect in 2014.
 He initially committed to Louisiana State University but changed to Auburn University.

 In his first game at Auburn, Williams had nine receptions for 154 yards and a touchdown.
 He was dismissed from Auburn on October 6, 2015, for an unidentified violation of team rules.
 William finished the 2015 season with 12 catches for 147 yards and one touchdown.

 Professional career

 Los Angeles Rams

 On May 10, 2016, Williams signed a 3-year deal with the Los Angeles Rams as an undrafted free agent.
 On September 3, 2016, he was waived by the Rams as part of final roster cuts.